Matthias Hentze: Career

-Together with Andreas Kulozik of the Medical Faculty of Heidelberg University, Hentze co-founded the Molecular Medicine Partnership Unit (MMPU) in 2002 and serves as its co-director.
-The MMPU represents the first institutional partnership between EMBL and a national research institution and is devoted to interdisciplinary research at the interface between molecular biology and clinical medicine.
+Together with Andreas Kulozik of the Medical Faculty of Heidelberg University, Hentze co-founded the Molecular Medicine Partnership Unit (MMPU) in 2002 and served as its co-director until May 2025.

 In 2005, Hentze became Associate Director of the EMBL and Professor for Molecular Medicine at the University of Heidelberg.
-In 2013, Hentze was appointed Director of EMBL, advising and supporting EMBL's Director General,Prof. Edith Heard.
+In 2013, Hentze was appointed Director of EMBL.

-Work
+Hentze founded the Environmental Research Initiative (ERI) in 2020.
+ERI connects private donors with the scientific potential of researchers at EMBL.